Why a tax credit for Parkinson's disease makes sen

 Emerging evidence has revealed that:

-• Diet impacts medication absorption, the microbiome and various symptoms in Parkinson’s disease.
+Diet impacts your medication absorption, the microbiome and various symptoms in Parkinson’s disease.

-• Reduction or timing of protein intake has a potential to improve absorption of Parkinson’s medications.
+Reduction or timing of your protein intake has a potential to improve absorption of Parkinson’s medications.

-• Mediterranean and other diets may impact Parkinson’s symptoms.
+Mediterranean and other diets may impact your Parkinson’s symptoms.

-• Slow continuous weight loss in Parkinson’s disease
+Slow continuous weight loss occurs in Parkinson’s disease and no one is immune from it.

-• Dieticians can help neutralize and turn around weight loss and facilitate appropriate referrals for bone health.
+Dieticians can help neutralize and turn around your weight loss and facilitate appropriate referrals for bone health.

-• Access to a dietician just twice a year has the potential to address one of the most disabling Parkinson’s disease symptoms; constipation.
+Access to a dietician just twice a year provides the potential for you to address one of the most disabling Parkinson’s disease symptoms; constipation.

 How far could a $6200 a year tax credit go?